Acute Pancreatitis in Cats

 Your veterinarian will suggest a treatment plan that is specific to your pet.
 Make sure you give all medications as directed and carefully follow any dietary recommendations.
 Keep a close eye on your friend; if she becomes lethargic or stops eating, call your veterinarian right away.

-While you can’t completely prevent acute pancreatitis, the following will help reduce the risk of your cat developing the disease and ensure her health and well-being:
+While you can’t completely prevent acute pancreatitis, the following will help reduce the risk of developing the disease and ensure your cat's health and well-being:

 - Keep your cat’s vaccinations up-to-date